talonhub/community/README.md

 # Contributing

-See our [CONTRIBUTING.md](CONTRIBUTING.md) for our guidelines for contributors
+See [CONTRIBUTING.md](CONTRIBUTING.md) for our guidelines for contributors

 ## Automatic formatting/linters